karenbolon/Portfolio/README.md

 <img src="./images/Titanic_CrossAccuracyLogs.png" width="400" height="175">
 </p>

-Project consisted of all phases of Machine Learning work-flow:
+* Project consisted of all phases of Machine Learning work-flow:
     - train-test-splitting of data,
     - data exploration,
     - feature engineering,
     - optimization of hyperparameters,
+    - data exploration,
     - evaluation of models with cross-validation.

 A correlation matrix: